home-assistant/developers.home-assistant/docs/dev_101_services.md

   name: Set speed
   # Description of the service
   description: Sets fan speed.
   # If the service accepts entity IDs, target allows the user to specify entities by entity, device, or area.
 If `target` is specified, `entity_id` should not be defined in the `fields` map.
+By default it shows only targets matching entities from the same domain as the service, but if further customization is required, target supports the entity, device, and area selectors (https://www.home-assistant.io/docs/blueprint/selectors/).
+Entity selector parameters will automatically be applied to device and area, and device selector parameters will automatically be applied to area.
   target:
-    # Target supports the entity, device, and area selectors (https://www.home-assistant.io/docs/blueprint/selectors/).
-Entity selector parameters will automatically be applied to device and area, and device selector parameters will automatically be applied to area.
-In this example, the lists will be filtered by: entities in the fan domain, devices that are linked to entities in the fan domain, and areas that have entities in the fan domain.
-    entity:
-      domain: fan
   # Different fields that your service accepts
   fields:
     # Key of the field